mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 ![Straight lines image warped to birds-eye view, after applying sobel][persp_sobel] *Straight lines image warped to birds-eye view, after applying sobel*

-![Straight lines image warped to birds-eye view, after applying threshold on L channel][persp_thr] *Straight lines image warped to birds-eye view, after applying threshold on L channel*
+![Straight lines image warped to birds-eye view, after applying threshold on L channel][persp_thrL] *Straight lines image warped to birds-eye view, after applying threshold on L channel*

+![Straight lines image warped to birds-eye view, after applying threshold on S channel][persp_thrS] *Straight lines image warped to birds-eye view, after applying threshold on S channel*

+![Straight lines image warped to birds-eye view, after applying threshold on Y channel][persp_thrY] *Straight lines image warped to birds-eye view, after applying threshold on Y channel*

+![Straight lines image warped to birds-eye view, after applying threshold on V channel][persp_thrV] *Straight lines image warped to birds-eye view, after applying threshold on V channel*

+![Straight lines image warped to birds-eye view, with the combined L and S channels gradients as well as Y and V][persp_combined]
+*Straight lines image warped to birds-eye view, with the combined L and S channels gradients as well as Y and V*

 For the inverse transformation I use the function `inverse_perspective_transform`

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I used the code suggested in class.
 I had a sliding window approach `def sliding_window(binary_warped, histogram=None):` for initially identifying lane line pixels (based on a histogram of the lower half of the image) and also a second approach `def detect_from_previous(binary_warped, left_fit, right_fit):` that used existing polynomials to search lane line pixels in a specific area.

 The lane line pixels that were identified, were then used to fit 2nd order polynomials.
 Those were reported as lane lines and also fed to a filter that averaged over polynomials over several frames.